20 Best Things to Do in Nerja (A Local’s Guide)

 I recently spent a weekend in Nerja and stayed at this family-run accommodation in the centre of Nerja.

 The room was cosy, and I loved the little details, like the elephant-shaped handles in the wardrobes and the picnic basket you can take to the beach.
-However, What I loved the most was that it didnโt feel like the typical chain hotel.
+However, what I loved the most was that it didnโt feel like the typical chain hotel.

 Tanya, the owner, made me feel at home and gave me some good food recommendations, too.
 On top of this, the price per night was very affordable.